 - Walden University (Minneapolis, MN) – Though Walden has been around since 1970, today, it’s primarily an online school focused on creating opportunities for busy working professionals.
 It features online undergraduate and graduate psychology programs and an “Accelerated Into Master’s” program that allows for earning “up to 25 master’s-level credit hours” while completing a bachelor’s.

-- Capella University (Minneapolis, MN) – Accredited by the Higher Learning Commission, Capella is a well-established private school boasting nearly 2,000 online courses and over 38,000 enrolled students across the country and abroad.
+- Capella University (Minneapolis, MN) – Accredited by the Higher Learning Commission, Capella is a well-established private school boasting nearly 1,670 online courses and over 41,000 enrolled students across the country and abroad.
 It offers online bachelor’s and master’s programs in psychology, plus a unique FlexPath system that allows students to knock out classes fast and affordably.
+Please note, the flexPath is only available for select programs.

 - University of Florida (Gainesville, FL) – Considered one of the state’s preeminent universities, UF is part of the more extensive State University System of Florida and classified as an R1 “very high research activity” school.
 Home to the Florida Gators, UF ranks consistently high from multiple sites across numerous categories, including Money’s Best Colleges in America ranked by Value.